This recipe has become my default when I need something reliable and fast.

 Frequently Asked Questions

-Can I use frozen chicken tenders in the air fryer?
+Can I use frozen chicken tenders for this recipe?

-Yes, but thaw them first and pat dry before coating.
-Frozen tenders release moisture during cooking, which softens the breading and extends the cook time.
-Thawed tenders cook evenly and crisp better.
+Yes, but thaw them completely first and pat dry before coating.
+Frozen tenders release too much moisture during cooking, which prevents the panko from crisping properly.
+Thawed and dried tenders give you much better texture.

 Chicken Tenders